CenterForDigitalHumanities/rerum_server/API.md

 - **`{JSON}`**—The object to create
 - **`{JSON}`**—Containing various bits of information about the create.
 The object looks like

-Add a completely new object to RERUM and receive the location in response.
-Accepts only single JSON objects for RERUM storage.
-Mints a new URI and returns the object's location as a header.
-If the object already contains an `@id` that matches an object in RERUM, the API will direct the user to use [update](#update) instead.

 ~~~ (json)
 {
   "code" : 201,